 Some even believe that certain breeds of dogs are more prone to being velcro dogs than others, ranking toy breeds at the top of the list.
 If your canine companion follows you around all the time, it may be considered a velcro dog.

 If your furry friend follows you around your home, you may be reinforcing the behavior without being aware of it.
-Our dogs thrive on the attention of any kind and repeat behavior they think brings the positive reinforcement they crave.
+Our dogs thrive on attention of any kind, and repeat behavior they think brings the positive reinforcement they crave.

-For example, if you talk to your dog while they follow you from room to room, that may be enough to encourage them to repeat this behavior.
-This is even more true if treats are involved, as our furry friends are often food motivated.
+For example, talking to your dog while they follow you from room to room may be enough to encourage them to repeat this behavior.
+This is even more true if treats are involved, as our furry friends are often food-motivated.
 The next time they follow you around your home, examine your behavior for any possible encouragement.

 Should You Stop This Behavior?

 Overall, this is not a harmful behavior for our furry friends to participate in.
 Most dogs simply love being in their owner’s company and choose to be at our side as often as possible.
 However, if your dog’s constant presence is getting in the way, there are a few ways to limit this behavior.